877-224-2434

 What's included:

-• All electrical work performed in accordance with state and local codes
+• All electrical work is performed in accordance with state and local codes

 • IC-Rated 6" recessed lights or flush mount LED lights